-Wire services are an antiquated way of reaching out to media.
+Press release wire services are an antiquated way of reaching out to media.
 Journalists barely use them and the SEO benefits they once imparted on their users are a thing of the past.
-Companies would do well to scrap them altogether.
+Companies would do well to scrap them altogether and not waste their money.

 The irrational nature of us human beings never fails to amaze me.
 We smoke and drink which is not healthy.
 We save a little bit of money for retirement, thinking it will be enough, while it won’t.
 We buy lottery tickets greatly overestimating the odds of winning.
 And to this list can also be added: we send out wire releases counting on them to amplify our messages.